LonamiWebs/Telethon/readthedocs/extra/advanced-usage/update-modes.rst

 Behind the scenes, this method is ``await``'ing on the `client.disconnected
-<telethon.client.telegrambaseclient.disconnected>` property, so the code above
+<telethon.client.telegrambaseclient.TelegramBaseClient.disconnected>` property,
-and the following are equivalent:
+so the code above and the following are equivalent:

 .. code-block:: python